-12+ Portland Jones' debut novel, Seeing the Elephant, is set in 1962, when a small contingent of Australian soldiers, called the Australian Army Training Team Vietnam (AATTV), were sent to Vietnam, under the leadership of the CIA, to help the Americans train South Vietnamese soldiers and villagers to fight the North Vietnamese Communists and Viet Cong insurgents.
+12+ Portland Jones' debut novel, Seeing the Elephant, is set in 1962.
+A contingent of Australian soldiers, the Army Training Team Vietnam (AATTV), is sent to Vietnam under the leadership of the CIA.
+Their mission is to train South Vietnamese soldiers and villagers to fight the North Vietnamese Communists and Viet Cong insurgents.

 Frank is a twenty-three-year-old country boy and AATTV soldier who fought in the Malayan Emergency.
 He has been assigned to the Central Highlands of Vietnam to train villagers in armed resistance.
 Minh is a nineteen-year-old Highlander, well educated by Missionaries, who has left his village to work on an American base, and who Frank employs as a translator.

-For fifty-somethings and older like me, Vietnam is likely to conjure stark images of young soldiers, carpet bombings, a napalm-burnt girl, anti-war protests, the helicopter exodus of the American embassy, and waves of Vietnamese boat people.
-Less well known is this period before the large-scale deployment of American and Australian troops in Vietnam, a time when Western military strategists thought the war against the Communists could be won by training the South Vietnamese to do the fighting.
+For fifty-somethings and older like me, Vietnam is likely to conjure stark images of young soldiers, carpet bombings, a napalm-burnt girl, anti-war protests, and the helicopter exodus of the American embassy.
+And waves of Vietnamese boat people.
+Less well known is the period before the large-scale deployment of American and Australian troops in Vietnam when Western military strategists thought the Communist North could be defeated by training the South Vietnamese to fight them.

 The novel opens from Minh's present-day perspective, as a sixty-five-year-old retired teacher living in Perth, with adult children and young grandchildren, undergoing chemotherapy for aggressive cancer.
-A side effect of the treatment is that Minh starts dreaming about and remembering his life in Vietnam, a time he thought he had "managed to forget".
+One side effect of his treatment is that Minh starts dreaming about and remembering his life in Vietnam, a time he thought he had "managed to forget".

 © 2016 Robert Fairhead

 This review was published by Writing NSW in September 2016.
-Seeing the Elephant provides rare insight into the work of the Australian Army Training Team in Vietnam and the lives of the Vietnamese, at a time when it was thought the Vietnam War could be won by training local soldiers and villagers to fight the Communists.
-A time before the large scale and ultimately futile deployment of American and Australian soldiers.
+Seeing the Elephant provides rare insight into the work of the Australian Army Training Team in Vietnam and the lives of the Vietnamese during the period when it was thought the Vietnam War could be won by training local soldiers and villagers to fight the Communists.
+It was a time before the large scale and ultimately futile deployment of American and Australian soldiers.